ArtemkaGoldMan/estate-hub/README.md

 - **ASP.NET Core**
    The backend is built using **ASP.NET Core**, a powerful, high-performance web framework for building APIs.
 It ensures scalability, security, and maintainability of the system.

-- **Database: PostgreSQL**
+- **Database: SQL**
-   The platform uses **PostgreSQL** for its relational database management system.
+   The platform uses **SQL** for its relational database management system.
 PostgreSQL is reliable, highly scalable, and handles complex queries efficiently.

 ### **Frontend**